 One of the common questions is – how will I pass my exams.
 You have four exams to pass before you get you PT diploma: Level 2 Gym Instructor (practical and theory) and Level 3 Personal Trainer (practical and theory).

 The theory part is rather straightforward.
 With some providers, you can sit your exam in front of your computer and do the online test.
 Of course, providers use rather sophisticated software which prevents cheating so be aware of this especially if you think you can manipulate exam results doing them online.

 Some providers give you an option of attending an exam day.
 Please be aware that there may be some additional costs.

 The practical part of your exam is somehow confusing at time and it is important to clarify how you are going to do your practical bit before you sign up for the course.

 Most of the time you will have two options:

-I strongly advise you to go for an easy option.
+It is strongly advised that you to go for an easy option.
 Yes, it may cost you more but it is simpler.
 Videoing your session require some extra hassle.
 First of all, you need to find a gym which will allow you to use its equipment – this itself may be difficult.
 Gym needs to meet certain exam standards such as consist of resistance and cardio machines as well as free weights.
 Your video needs to be taken in one go – this adds some technical difficulties not to mention challenges if you shoot your video on the commercial gym.

-Online course prices may vary.
+Online / blended course prices may vary.
 There are few factors which determine the final price:

-You should expect anything between £800 to £1500.
-In some cases, the price of online course will be very comparable with part-time or even full-time course.
-In this case, if time and life commitments allow you, I would suggest signing up for one of the mentioned formats.
-When choosing your personal trainer course it is important not to base your choice solely on price.
+You should expect anything between £1000 to £1500 for a Gym & PT course.
+In some cases, the price of online course will be very comparable with part-time or even full-time course, so when choosing your personal trainer course it is important not to base your choice solely on price, look for the course that best suits your needs.
 Here is the helpful guide.

-I have asked few experts from reputable training centres what do they think about online personal trainer courses.
-Here are some interesting opinions.
+Here are some interesting opinions of experts from reputable training centres on what they think about online personal trainer courses.

 Luke Hughes at Origym said: